Having awesome accessories for playing D&D will make you feel really epic!

 Store your dice in a bag made from the dragon you slew in a previous D&D campaign!
 The craftsmanship on these dice bags on Etsy is amazing.
 They are made from quality components and are simply stunning.

-Check out the dragon’s eye dice bags and the other items in Randy’s shop.
-He does awesome card deck cases, journals and even game room banners!
+Dragon’s eye dice bags aren’t the only amazing thing in the Abbots Hollow Etsy shop.
+The talented maker also creates awesome card deck cases, journals, and even game room banners!

 If your character is any kind of spellcaster, or even if they have some arcana knowledge these glowing potion bottles are perfect for getting in character!